ustwo/US2MapperKit/documentation/custom_transforms.md

 ##Example - Custom Transformations

 To perform transformations of a single or multiple values, US2MapperKit provides the ability to map multiple values from a dictionary response, and process them using the `US2TransformerProtocol`.
+Currently all transformed output properties must be optional, and the script will error out with a description in the build log.

 ```
 public protocol US2TransformerProtocol {
-    func transformValues(inputValues : Dictionary<String, AnyObject>?) -> AnyObject?
+    func transformValues(inputValues : Dictionary<String, Any>?) -> Any?
 }
 ```